Cunningham family

-As of 2025, Tom is the only character who is part of the soap's regular cast.
+As of 2026, Cindy (Stephanie Waring) and Beth (Rebecca Ryan) appear on the characters regular cast.

 History

 Gordon was an only child.
 He had a cousin, Benny, who was a criminal and bad influence.
 Gordon married Angela, the pair had three daughters, Dawn, Cindy and Jude and one son, Max.
 Gordon and Angela split up before 1995.
 Gordon then found love in Helen Richardson, the pair married in 1999 and Helen gave birth to Tom Cunningham.
 The family, over the years, has been surrounded by death and heartbreak, Dawn died of leukaemia in 1997, Lee Stanley, father of Holly, also died in 1997.
 In 2004, Gordon suffered a heart attack whilst driving Helen and Tom.
 He crashed the car, which killed himself and Helen.
 In 2008, Max was run over and killed moments after marrying Steph Dean.
 Other relatives have also died.
 Grace Hutchinson, step-granddaughter of Gordon, died in 2006 of SIDS.
 Gordon's stepson, Lewis committed suicide in 2001.
 The Cunningham family have also owned several businesses since the beginning of Hollyoaks.
 Gordon became the owner of video shop, Got it Taped and later supermarket, Drive 'n' Buy.
 Gordon also became Councillor of Chester.
 After Gordon's death, Max inherited Drive 'n' Buy, which he sold to Neville Ashworth.
 Got it Taped was then sold to Tony Hutchinson.
 Max also owned part of The Loft before selling it to Clare Devine and also opened juice bar, MOB's (short for Max and OB's) with OB.
 After Max's death, Steph took over Max's half of MOB's and ran it with Cindy.